Homemade Trofie Pasta Recipe

 How To Make Homemade Trofie Pasta

-pouring water into a flour well to make dough
+pouring water into a flour well made of yellow flour.

 Would you like to save this post for later?